po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/04-Stu_ArrowFunctionPractice/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can we shorten the arrow function syntax even further with implicit return statements?
+* How can you shorten the arrow function syntax even further with implicit return statements?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---

-2020 © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.